Endogen/lamden-python-dev/README.md

 #### Contract & function

-Since Lamden is heavily based on smart contracts, every transaction that is being sent triggers a smart contract.
+Since Lamden is based heavily on smart contracts, every transaction that is being sent triggers a smart contract.
 Even sending TAU coins from one address to another executes a smart contract.

-And since that is the case, we also need to specify the contract name and the function name withing that contract that we want to be executed with our transaction.
+And since that is the case, we also need to specify the contract name and the function name within that contract that we want to execute with our transaction.

 For a normal transfer of TAU coins the contract name is `currency` and the function name is `transfer`.
 To view the code of the smart contract visit [this website](https://www.tauhq.com/contracts/currency).

 #### Sending

-Now that we have all the details we can finally send the transaction via the [REST API](https://docs.lamden.io/docs/develop/blockchain/masternode_api#post-transaction) but please note that **it's important that the node that sent us the nonce is also the one that will process the transaction**:
+Now that we have all the details we can finally send the transaction via the [REST API](https://docs.lamden.io/docs/develop/blockchain/masternode_api#post-transaction) but please note **it's important that the node that sent us the nonce is also the one that will process the transaction**:

 ```python
 import json